 D.Upon election to the Board, members shall cease to be representatives of their groups, and their groups should elect a new IR.

 1.shall preside at all regular and special meetings of this Intergroup and Intergroup Board.

 2.shall be responsible for establishing the agenda for all Intergroup meetings.

 3.shall be responsible for establishing a calendar of activities and distributing this calendar to the Intergroup.

 4.may cast the deciding vote to make or break a tie.

 5.may attend all standing committee meetings.

-6.may be removed after two (2) consecutive and unexcused absences from either a face to face or virtual intergroup meeting
+6.may be removed after two (2) consecutive and unexcused absences.

 2.shall maintain a file of all minutes of past meetings.